Josh Booth (rower): International representative rowing

 In their second regatta of the 2018 international season and in an Australian selection eight racing as the Georgina Hope Rinehart National Training Centre, in honour of Rowing Australia patron, Gina Rinehart, Booth won the 2018 Grand Challenge Cup at the Henley Royal Regatta.
 The fourth Australian men's eight to ever do so.
 The following week at the World Rowing Cup III in Lucerne, Booth rowed in the Australian eight to silver medal in a thrilling 0.14 second finish behind Germany.
 The stage was set for the close competition that played out at the 2018 World Championships in Plovdiv.
 In their heat the Australian eight finished 5/100ths of a second behind the US and then in the final, Germany dominated and took gold but 2/10ths of a second separated 2nd through to 4th and the Australians took silver, a bowball ahead of Great Britain with the US out of the medals.
 Booth rowed at seven and came home with a silver world championship medal.

 In 2019, Booth was again selected in the Australian men's sweep squad for the international representative season.
 In an effort to qualify the men's pair for the 2020 Olympics, different combinations were tried.
 At the World Rowing Cup II in Poznan and rowing behind the dual world champion Alex Hill, Booth won a gold medal in the Australian men's coxless pair.
-For the WRC III in Rotterdam, Booth was back in the Australian eight which rowed to 6th place.
+For the World Rowing Championships III in Rotterdam, Booth was back in the Australian eight which rowed to 6th place.
 Booth was then selected to race in the Australian men's eight at the 2019 World Rowing Championships in Linz, Austria.
 The eight were looking for a top five finish at the 2019 World Championships to qualify for the Tokyo Olympics.
 The eight placed second in their heat and fourth in the final and qualified for Tokyo 2020.
 In Tokyo the Australian men's eight placed fourth in their heat, fourth in the repechage and sixth in the Olympic A final.
 Had they repeated their repechage time of 5:25:06 they would have won the silver medal.